RidwanWaheed/Tales-of-Dresden/README.md

 ## Acknowledgments
 Developed as part of the Mobile Cartography course at Technical University of Dresden, under the International Master's in Cartography program.

-Let me know if you'd like me to add or modify any sections!